sicmundu/arcium-frontend-sdk/README.md

   buildInstruction,
   buildComputeBudgetIxs,
 } from 'arcium-frontend-sdk';
+// If you need the real MXE pubkey, import getMXEPublicKey from '@arcium-hq/client' and use a provider (see examples/battle-frontend.ts).

 // 0) Env (cluster offset may differ per env) const env = ensureEnvConfig(); // reads ARCIUM_CLUSTER_OFFSET